A minimal numerical storm surge model

 - The lateral land-sea boundary formed by outcropping topography is treated as a vertical wall with a no-normal-flow boundary condition.

-- At open boundaries with depths shallower than \(22.86\, m\) we use the boundary condition suggested by Jelesnianski et al. (1992) for intermediate depth.
-The implementation of the shallow boundary condition described by Jelesnianski et al. (1992) is currently unclear to us.
+we use the boundary condition suggested by Jelesnianski et al. (1992) for intermediate depth.
+The implementation of the shallow boundary condition described by Jelesnianski et al. (1992) is currently unclear to us. - We use a simple forward Euler scheme for time integration.

 - Our mathematical model domain is the projection plane, and the numerical domain is an equidistant grid within the projection plane.
 A qualitative description of the implied distortions was given above.